- ART CLUB

 The International Club is open to the entire Xavier student body, both International and American students.
 Its purpose is to help integrate the international students into the school community by planning various social activities during the school year.
 Student club officers play an integral role in planning and organizing activities.

-Moderators: Mrs. Beth Nelson and Mr. Matt Parish
+Moderators: Mrs. Katie Heimerl and Mr. Aaron Handevidt

 Although some students think those students in Math League must have perfect grades in math or be in highly advanced courses, the members of Xavier's Math League team can testify that being a member means being a thinker, a reasoner, and a solver.